FLUID LOGBrakeFluidFlushCost

 Save $50 to $100

 Dealerships charge $150 to $225 for the same service that costs $80 to $120 at an independent shop.
 The job is identical.
-The fluid is flushed through the same bleed screws in the same order.
-The only exception: vehicles that require a factory scan tool for ABS purge (some BMW, Mercedes, Audi models).
-For everything else, an independent shop or quality chain is the same service for less money.
+The exception: vehicles requiring a factory scan-tool bleed.

 Do it yourself